mysteryperutours/pburtchaell.com/src/content/projects/2018-snap-ux.md

 ## The Problem

-> "[The process of applying for food stamps] very redundant.
-It just felt like I was filling out the same information over and over and over again." [(Chronister et al. 2016:6)][chronister]

 These issues manifest in one number: 26.9 million children were eligible for SNAP (and Medicaid) in 2013, but did not receive assistance.
 (Wheaton et al. 2017) The parents of these children were not declined assistance.
 Instead, I believe they chose to forego enrollment in welfare programs because the journey to get assistance from those programs is too difficult and too time-consuming.

+> "[The process of applying for food stamps] very redundant.
+It just felt like I was filling out the same information over and over and over again."
+> [(Chronister et al. 2016:6)][chronister]

 When people are busy applying for jobs, finding alternative sources of income and keeping their family together, I believe they simply can not afford the complex journey of applying for SNAP.

 ## Research Question